General information

 Most Australian doctors now issue eScripts by default.
 Every Australian pharmacy can dispense them.

 An eScript is a secure digital prescription, equivalent in legal force to a paper prescription.
-The token you receive is a unique reference (usually shown as a QR code with a 16-character key) that any approved pharmacy in Australia can scan to access the underlying prescription record.
+The token you receive is a unique reference (usually shown as a QR code with a unique alphanumeric key) that any approved pharmacy in Australia can scan to access the underlying prescription record.

 Two key facts: